I had the Ungar_9900 soldering station – for several years.

 This next shot – shows the holder laying on its side.
 That metal heat shield – which was mounted inside – now got attached to the outside and turned, using the existing chassis screw holes.
 Now the Brass Wool tip cleaner – has a new home… 🙂

 The Ungar unit had a nice design of pencil holder.
 A springy coil of wire, with a bent loop at the bottom end and a large ring at the other – to hold the ceramic/porcelain collar.
 I liked it so much, that I just pulled it out of the back end of the Ungar.
-In the first picture above, you’ll notice two tabs in the back, with holes in them.
+In the second picture above, you’ll notice two tabs in the back, with holes in them.
 This bent loop got pushed into one of them.

 To mount this spring assembly into the Aoyue, I drilled a hole into the rear of the bottom plate, then bent that bottom spring loop – to a new angle.